Arif12467/Digital-System-Design-AIA/Final-Project/README.md

 ![This is an image](https://github.com/Arif12467/Digital-System-Design-AIA/blob/68d25267e4d8a728e3968ed98a3a46b49a44b56b/Final-Project/Photos/R-2R%20Ladder%20DAC.png)

+## Addition of a Clock Prescaler
+Test 3 was a sucessful model when the threshold was set to 58,000.
+However, the clock on the trigger was operating at 100 MHz.
+This meant that the speaker output was visible and switching on and off by noise, but it was switching so fast, the speaker played a static like sound.

 ## Vivado Implementation Instructions

 ### 1. Create a new RTL project _siren_ in Vivado Quick Start